CCY0810/CCY0810/README.md

 A web-based platform designed to centralize event management, registration, and participation tracking for the IEM UTM Student Section.
 The system streamlines how members discover events, register, track participation, and receive updates through a single digital platform.

-The platform addresses the issue of scattered event information and inefficient manual registration processes by providing a centralized system for event organizers and members to manage events, communication, and participation data efficiently.
+The platform addresses challenges such as scattered event information and manual registration processes by providing a centralized system for managing events, communication, and participation data.

 **Key Features**
 1. User Authentication System